Web SDK Integration

 // 2.
 In your backend, retrieve the quote details using the quoteHistoryId from the eventPayload

 // 3.
-Post the transfer using the readyremit api with the data from eventPayload + the quote details from step 2
+Post the transfer using the ReadyRemit API with the data from eventPayload + the quote details from step 2

 // The completed TransferId should be returned